 Labs/Discussion: This course also includes one weekly two-hour section.
 The first hour will be going over a discussion worksheet and writing code by hand.
 The second hour will be coding on computers.
 Sections will be run by a TA.
 Labs are short, relatively simple exercises designed to introduce a new topic.
-Participation in lab is essential and required.
+Lab attendance is optional, but completion of the lab assignment is essential and required.
 Labs will be graded on correctness, but you can still get full credit even if you do not get every single question right.

 Homework: There will be weekly homework assignments that will be more involved and are meant to illustrate and explore new topics.
 You are encouraged to discuss the homework with other students, but your final solution should be developed alone.
 Homework will be graded on accuracy.

 Projects: There will be 2 projects intended to teach you how to combine ideas from the course in interesting ways.
 Projects will be graded on accuracy.

 Exams: This course will have one midterm and a final.
 The Midterm will held in the evening and is two hours long to give you more time than lecture would allow.
 You will be allowed to bring an unlimited number of handwritten pages of notes to each exam.
 Details of this policy will be released as the exams approach.